OpenNews/opennews-website/_posts/2018-4-6-srccon-participation-howto.md

 * **City you're based in** - this helps us understand geographic diversity of attendees.
 * **Have you attended SRCCON before?** - we aim to make SRCCON welcoming for returning participants and new attendees alike.
 This question helps us ensure that there's a good mix of SRCCON experience levels.
 * Demographics: **Do you identify as a:** - this question is strictly optional and confidential.
 We aim to have a mix of SRCCON participants and want to ensure that people of color, women, and members of other underrepresented groups in journalism tech are well represented at SRCCON.
 * **Group(s) underrepresented in journalism or technology:** - if you selected the "Member of a group underrepresented in journalism or technology, details below" option on the previous question, then this question pops up.
-We know that gender and race are not the only dimensions of identity and this is a place to share any other details you feel comfortable sharing that may be relevant to your experience in this field and at a conference.
+We know that gender and race are not the only dimensions of identity, and this is a place to share any other details you feel comfortable sharing that may be relevant to your experience in this field and at a conference.

 ## Participating in SRCCON
 * **How would you like to participate in SRCCON?** - this is where you tell us how you'd like to contribute!
 You can select any or all of the options.
 These checkboxes also correspond to questions later in the page.